21 Great Day Trips From New York City

 A day trip to New Haven will not be complete without a pizza!
 It’s a pizza style produced by the large Italian-American community that migrated to New Haven in the early 20th century.
 Although all pizza places are delicious, Frank Pepe Pizzeria Napoletana has often ranked the best pizza in the United States.

-When you take a direct train from Grand Central Terminal, you can arrive at New Haven’s Union Station in a little over two hours.
+New Haven is a great place for day trips from New York City by train.
+When you take a direct train from Grand Central Terminal, you can arrive at New Haven’s Union Station in just over two hours.

 Stony Brook